After a long, hard day, you might be tempted to reach for a glass of wine.

 - Let steep for 10 minutes.

-Also, people who have allergies, especially to pollen, should avoid lavender, as it may trigger an allergic reaction.
+Also, people who have sensitive skin or allergies, should check with their doctor before using lavender, as it may trigger an allergic reaction in some people (